-- ♣ The glide and edges, are evaluated from Speed and Control of free segments - ♣ The technical elements are evaluated on their difficulty, quality and variety, in relationship with the meaning of the performance and the music.
+- ♣ The glide and edges, are evaluated from Speed and Control of free segments - The technical elements are evaluated on their difficulty, quality and variety, in relationship with the meaning of the performance and the music.
 It is suggested to integrate 3 types of elements (jumps, spins, lifts, steps, edge elements and attitudes), performed by 3 skaters at least. - The quality of execution of the gesture (beyond the prescribed gesture) is evaluated according to the execution of body moves, foot-to-ground contacts, and mastery of gravity and unbalance.

-The choreographic mark (first mark) breaks the ties.
+The 1st mark (Choreographic) breaks the ties

-JUDGING CRITERIA FOR THE " FREE " PERFORMANCE
+EVALUATION CRITERIA FOR THE FREE PERFORMANCE